6 MIN READ

 Is there someone who welcomes co-workers' requests for advice?
 Or maybe a team member has made a series of helpful and creative suggestions over the last few months.
 Or has one of your people jumped in and helped with a project that was falling behind schedule?

-If there is a person like this in your team, she'll likely be an extra miler, and her talents and enthusiasm need to be nurtured.
+If there is a person like this in your team, they'll likely be an extra miler, and their talents and enthusiasm need to be nurtured.

 How to Enable an Extra Miler

-Li's research shows that if the extra miler works with colleagues in only a limited way (either because he's physically separated from them or he's not included in projects or assignments), it becomes difficult for him to impact the team's performance.
+Li's research shows that if the extra miler works with colleagues in only a limited way (either because they're physically separated or they're not included in projects or assignments), it becomes difficult for them to impact the team's performance.
 This can affect the team's ability to reach its full potential.

-However, if completing tasks is a team effort, her spontaneous offers of help and advice will likely improve your team's output.
+However, if completing tasks is a team effort, the extra miler's spontaneous offers of help and advice will likely improve your team's output.

 Here are four tips for enabling an extra miler: